 While based in the Chicago area, Svengoolie has fans all over the country who, since 2011, have tuned in to catch his antics every Saturday night on MeTV!
 He's also been voted “Best Horror Host of 2009” in the national Rondo Hatton horror awards!
 Acknowledged by even the most famous horror hosts as a peer, Svengoolie has become the king of horror hilarity.

-(Click the image to visit Dr. Gangrene's YouTube.com page and subscribe to his channel!)
+(Click the image to visit the Dr. Gangrene YouTube.com page and subscribe to his channel!)

 And, finally, to our Philly and New York City monster fans, here is a little ditty from the late King of Cool, legendary Shock Theater TV host Zacherley!
 John Zacherle died Oct.
 27, 2016, at the age of 98.
 RIP Zacherley!

 Note: While there were (and still are) many memorable TV horror movie hosts throughout the country, Ghoulardi, The Ghoul and Hoolihan & Big Chuck (and Lil John) were the talented performers we grew up watching on many a late Friday or Saturday night with family and friends in Cleveland, Ohio.
-Son of Ghoul continues to carry on this tradition.
+Son of Ghoul and Big Chuck and Lil John continue to carry on this tradition in Northeast Ohio.
 Fangs for the memories, group!

 As Ghoulardi would say: Cool it with the boom booms, ova-day!
 Stay sick!
 Turn blue!
 Knif!
 Oxnard!
 Or, as The Ghoul would say: Scratch glass!
 Climb walls!
 And remember, do it while you can, but dont get caught!